spaceml-org/floodmapper/tutorial/02a_SETUP_SERVICES.md

 ## Google Cloud Compute

-NEMA FloodMapper and ML4Floods uses cloud-based storage to avoid retaining large amounts of data on local machines.
+FloodMapper and ML4Floods uses cloud-based storage to avoid retaining large amounts of data on local machines.
 Instead, a GCP storage bucket is configured as a remote disk and accessed over the network.
 GCP can also be used to host the FloodMapper processing